 SEMA-member manufacturers are known for their creativity, craftsmanship and innovation, and they go to great lengths to design and engineer their products.
 To assist with product development, member companies from time to time utilize resources available through the SEMA Garage.

-For instance, there are 3D printing processes, which allow manufacturers to quickly produce a physical prototype of their product, a dynamometer for precise emissions measurements and custom scanning services.
-There’s the Tech Transfer program that affords access to OEM CAD data from participating automakers as well as periodic measuring sessions, which provide hands-on access to new vehicles furnished by various OEMs.
+At the garage there are 3-D printing processes that allow manufacturers to quickly produce a physical prototype of their product; a dynamometer for precise emissions measurements; and custom scanning services.
+There’s the Tech Transfer program that affords access to OEM computer-aided design data from participating automakers, as well as periodic measuring sessions that provide hands-on access to new vehicles furnished by various OEMs.

 “Our friends at the SEMA Garage—and the OEMs that participate in Tech Transfer and the measuring sessions—provide a valuable resource to members and the industry.
-We hope the ETTN Vehicle Sharing Program will help continue the facilitation and be another component to help grow our industry,” he added.
+We hope that the ETTN Vehicle Sharing Program will help continue the facilitation and be another component to help grow our industry.”

 Six member manufacturers have already expressed interest in the pilot program.
-Companies willing to offer vehicles to the program or those that have a need for vehicles to develop and test their products are encouraged to email email@example.com, firstname.lastname@example.org and email@example.com.
+Companies willing to offer vehicles to the program, or those that have a need for vehicles to develop and test their products, are encouraged to email email@example.com, firstname.lastname@example.org or email@example.com.